 Traditional bocks are copper to dark.
-Toasty flavours and caramel notes are present, while hop bitterness is only there as a complement to the malt, clean.
+Toasty, bready flavours and caramel notes are present, while hop bitterness is only there as a complement to the malt, clean.
 No burnt character.
 These are not Doppelbocks.
 Helles Bock are lighter in colour and grouped in with Maibocks (see Seasonal category).
 6.3-7.2% ABV.
 SRM 14-30.

 Influenced by Czech Pilsners.
-Ranges from pale to yellow gold in colour; toasted grain and floral, herbal, grassy hop aromas.
+Colour ranges from pale to deep yellow gold; toasted grain and floral, herbal, grassy hop aromas.
 Ripe, juicy malt and tangy hops with light citrus fruit in the mouth; a light amount of diacetyl is acceptable.
-Long, lingering finish, balanced between malt dryness and tart hop bitterness.
+Long, lingering finish, balanced between malt dryness and hop bitterness.
 Medium body.
-Can include Spezial.
-4-5.5% ABV though ‘Spezials’ can be stronger.
+Usually 3.5-5.5% ABV though ‘Spezials’ can be stronger.
 Low diacetyl is acceptable but doesn’t have to be there; can also include beers designated as Specianli, Kvasnicové (“yeast beer”) and 10°.
 SRM 3-7.

 Deep copper to dark brown.
 Malt-accented with dark grain, chocolate and coffee notes.
 Hops are light but give good solid underpinning to the malt.
-Includes Dunkel, Schwarzbier and tmavy ležák (with the latter low to moderate diacetyl is acceptable).
-Generally, 4.4-5.6% ABV.
+Includes Dunkel, Schwarzbier and tmavy (and Cerné) ležák (with the latter low to moderate diacetyl is acceptable).
+Generally, 4.4-5.6% ABV but can go above.
 SRM 14-28.

 Light gold to deep gold.
-Cold fermented, rich and mellow toasted malt on aroma and palate, with spicy hops and some light citrus fruit in the mouth and the palate.
+Rich and mellow toasted malt on aroma and palate, with spicy hops and some light citrus fruit in the mouth and the palate.
 Low level of sulphur is acceptable.
 Generally, 5-6% ABV.
 SRM 4-7.

 Light to heavy gold in colour with malt sweetness and a light dusting of floral and spicy hops on aroma and palate.
 Clean tasting with a long gentle finish of malt and light hop bitterness.
-A low level of sulphur is ok.
-Can include Austrian Marzen.
+A low level of sulphur is acceptable.
+Can include Austrian Märzen.
 Generally, 4.8-5.6% ABV.
 SRM 3-5.